jahnavi23-web/gmeet_clone/README.md

 # gmeet-clone
-A clone of Google Meet Video chat applicationnn.
+A clone of Google Meet Video chat application.